 Discover the medieval village of Cetona in Tuscany

-Documented since 1200 as property of the count Ildebrandino, the castle of Cetona fell under the rule of Siena during the 15th century.
-During this period there were the the first major architectural interventions, the village was equipped with new walls, city gates and cylindrical towers.
-During the Renaissance the village was granted as a fief to the Vitelli family that created a new large square as a monumental access to the town, piazza Garibaldi.
+Documented since 1200 as a possession of Count Ildebrandino, the castle of Cetona passed under Siena during the fifteenth century.
+In this period there were the first major architectural interventions, in fact the village was equipped with new walls, citye gates and cylindrical towers.
+In the Renaissance period the village was granted as a fief to the Vitelli family who provided for the creation of a large square with the function of monumental entrance to the village, today’s Piazza Garibaldi.

 Museo Civico per la Preistoria del Monte Cetona

 Leaving Piazza Garibaldi, we take the road that climbs to the left of the tower, via Roma, to reach the Palazzo Comunale which houses the Museo Civico per la Preistoria del Monte Cetona.
 The archaeological museum documents the history of the settlement and the inhabited phases of the area around Mount Cetona between the Paleolithic and the Bronze Age.